sphereio/sphere-hello-api/php/README.md

 ## Run

-Add your project key, OAuth client ID and client secret to `config.php`.
+Add your project key, client id and secret to `config.php`.

-You need to install a local server to run it, like MAMP, WAMP, etc...
-Then start the server and open the web page.
+You will need a local web server, like MAMP, WAMP, etc. Start the server and open the web page.